jon-jacky/home/computing.md

    7. The recursive use of conditional expressions as a sufficient tool for building computable functions.

-   8. The use of tex2html_wrap_inline94 -expressions for naming functions.
+   8. The use of lambda expressions for naming functions.

    9. The storage of information on the property lists of atoms.